 Further details of grouping pivot tables is provided in the pivot table tutorial (part 3).

 Note: In the above example, for simplicity, we have used the pivot table to show number of sales per month.
 However, you might prefer to show the total value of sales per month.

-To do this, instead of dragging the date field into the '∑ Values' Area of the 'Pivot Table Field List' task pane, drag the 'Price Total' field into this box.
+To do this, return to the 'Pivot Table Field List' and drag the 'Price Total' field into the '∑ Values' area.
 Because this field is a numeric value, by default, Excel displays the sum of the entries in the 'Price Total' field, rather than the count.

 If you now want to discover if the peak month varies for each sales item, you can do this by creating a 2-dimensional pivot table.